dstackai/dstack/docs/tutorials/wandb.md

 Running `wandb-init` will create the corresponding run in the W&B user interface.
 If you tracked metrics with [`wandb.log()`](https://docs.wandb.ai/ref/python/log), they would appear in real-time.

-!!! info "NOTE:"
-    If your workflow runs locally, it will run remotely with no issues as well.
-If you have a remote configured, you can run your workflow remotely using the `dstack run` command with the `--remote` flag.